Elvin-Yiming-Du/Memory-T1/README.md

 </p>

 > **TL;DR**
->  we introduce Memory-T1, a framework that learns a time-aware memory selection policy using reinforcement learning (RL).
+> \\TODO: maybe shorter.
+We introduce Memory-T1, a framework that learns a time-aware memory selection policy using reinforcement learning (RL).
 It employs a coarse-to-fine strategy, first pruning the dialogue history into a candidate set with temporal and retriever filters, followed by an RL agent that selects the precise evidence.**, using a two-phase pipeline: candidate generation (temporal filtering + relevance) → RL fine-tuning for evidence selection and answering.

 <div align="center">
   <img src="assets/problem_new_example.jpg" width="80%">
-  <br> Multi-session QA with time-event annotations. \timerange{Time range} marks when an event or query occurs, either a duration or an instantaneous point (start and end coincide). \eventspan{Event span} highlights key evidence in the utterance.
+  <br> Multi-session QA with time-event annotations.
+Time range marks when an event or query occurs, either a duration or an instantaneous point (start and end coincide).
+Event span highlights key evidence in the utterance.
 </div>

 ---